MadeInLithuania/Riceify/README.md

-# Riceify
+# Riceify (IN PROGRESS !)

-<strong>Allows you to switch beteween different rice configurations on Linux.</strong>
+<strong>Allows you to switch beteween different rice configurations on Linux / any Unix distro.</strong>

 **Features**
 <ul>